ithinkandicode/door-kickers-action-squad-mods/MODS/Level Pack/README.md

 Then:

-- Start the game once.
-This makes the game copy the subscribed mods into the right place
+- Start the game once and enter the Workshop menu, then leave and close the game (this makes the game copy the subscribed mods into the right place)
 - Make a symlink as __described below__ - this lets the mod add downloaded workshop levels to the main game
 - Start the game
 - Enable this mod from the Workshop menu (you don't need to enable the levels)